suesui117/course_335/assignment2/README.md

    - Removing one character from the word
    - Swapping adjacent characters from the word
 Finally, print out the misspelled word along with its corrected form and method used.
+5. I used a bool found flag initially set to false `bool found = false`.
+It's passed-by-reference to the 3 function calls.
+If any function sets it to true, it remains true throughout.
+If none of the functions set it to true, it will remain false, means cannot fix the word, thus remains INCORRECT.

 ### Notes